 Articles in English play a very important role.
 What they do is they hold text together — if we take articles out of a text it will fall apart.
-Using English articles incorrectly makes your speech and writing fuzzy and confusing.
+To know how to use articles in English is essential for both speaking and writing.
 This entry is an attempt to clarify the basic rules for definite and indefinite articles.
 Just like English prepositions, articles are essential for a good IELTS/CAE score.

 When to use “a”

-The main purpose of “a” is for something mentioned for the first time:
+The main purpose of indefinite article “a” is for something mentioned for the first time:

 I saw a girl on my way home.